Nucleomics-VIB/Opentrons/NC_protocols/NC_Fill_96w_plate/README.md

 ...
 ```

+The order of the rows is not relevant (any order will do)

 _The 'Position,Value' header line should not be altered as these names are used in the code_

 The volumes